consected/restructure/docs/dev_reference/main/how-to-copy-to-restructure.md

 ```

 - Commit the changes that are required
-- Update the CHANGELOG to include the appropriate changes
 - Checkout **develop** branch
 - Merge the new transfer branch into **develop**
+- Update the CHANGELOG to include the appropriate changes

 ## From ReStructure to Private Repo

 In Private repo:

-- Find the latest commit transferred from ReStructure to Private Repo `git log --all --max-count=1 --grep=tx-`
+- Find the latest commit transferred from ReStructure to Private Repo (or vice versa) `git log --all --max-count=1 --grep=tx-`
 - Check it out `git checkout <commit-id>`
 - Create a new branch `tx-restructure-@<current version>`
-- Run `app-scripts/copy-restructure-to-here.sh`
+- Run `app-scripts/copy-restructure-to-here.sh ../../restructure/restructure`
 - Review the changes, which should just reflect those related to the last transfer - take care with:
   - config/initializers/app_settings.rb
   - config/database.yml